Beyond Textbooks(3): 5 Real Korean Expressions Used in Restaurant and food factory

 문법적 요소 (Grammatical Elements): 동사구 (Verb Phrase). '한솥밥 먹는 사이', '한솥밥을 먹고 있다' 등으로 사용됩니다.

-Used as '한솥밥 먹는 사이' (people who eat from the same pot / close colleagues), '한솥밥을 먹고 있다' (are eating from the same pot / working together in close ties), etc.
+Used as '한솥밥 먹는 사이' (close colleagues), '한솥밥을 먹고 있다' (working together in close ties), etc.

-Foreign employees might misunderstand this to mean literally eating rice from the same pot together, and it may take time for them to understand that it's an expression of solidarity beyond the literal meaning of 'pot' or 'rice'.
+Foreign employees might misunderstand this to mean literally eating rice from the same pot, and it may take time for them to understand that it's an **expression of solidarity**.

 이 글에 포함된 링크는 광고일 수 있습니다.
 (This article may contain advertising links.)